cf73/humanity/content/collections/pages/home-page-photos.md

     -
       id: m16p675a
       item_title: 'Our Crises'
-      item_content: "To begin, we offer insight on humankind's most crucial challenges: ending war, solving climate change, and saving democracy."
+      item_content: "We offer extensive and highly accessible insight on humankind's most crucial challenges: ending war, solving climate change, and saving democracy."
       type: accordion_item
       enabled: true
     -
       id: m16p6tmo
-      item_title: 'Our Partners'
+      item_title: 'Our Partners in Positive Change'
-      item_content: 'From there, we shine a light on thirty of the world’s most respected non-profits and their compelling opportunities to participate in positive change.'
+      item_content: 'We shine a light on thirty of the world’s most respected non-profits and their compelling opportunities for all of us to participate immediately in positive change.'
       type: accordion_item
       enabled: true
     -
       id: m16p74gi
-      item_title: 'Commencement Speeches'
+      item_title: 'Empowering Commencement Speeches'
-      item_content: 'Not least, we include our archive (begun in 1989) of empowering Commencement Speeches.'
+      item_content: 'We began our archive of commencement speeches in 1989.
+It now offers the full text of 31 of the most inspirational, from the last hundred years.'
       type: accordion_item
       enabled: true
     -